jwjacobson/gfetch-cli/privacy_policy.md

 ## 3. How We Use Your Information

-GFetch uses your Gmail data solely to:
+Gfetch uses your Gmail data solely to:
 - Authenticate your Google account
 - Download emails you select
 - Save emails and attachments to your local device